Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |9   |menuLayoutsAvailable      |Common.MenuLayout             |FALSE      |array: true<br>minsize: 1<br>maxsize: 1000                 |N/A |An array of available menu layouts.
 If this parameter is not provided, only the LIST layout is assumed to be available.|

 ### 2.15.
 AppServicesCapabilities
-The definition of "AppServicesCapabilities" and the setting example of TOYOTA are described below.
+The definition of `AppServicesCapabilities` and the setting example of TOYOTA are described below.

 | No | Name       | Type                      | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:        | :-:                       | :-:       | :-:        |---------------------|-------------|
 |1   |appServices |[Common.AppServiceCapability](#216-appservicecapability)|FALSE |array: true |N/A |An&nbsp;array&nbsp;of&nbsp;currently&nbsp;available&nbsp;services.
 If this is an update to the capability the affected services will include an update reason in that item.|

 ### 2.16.
 AppServiceCapability
-The definition of "AppServiceCapability" and the setting example of TOYOTA are described below.
+The definition of `AppServiceCapability` and the setting example of TOYOTA are described below.

 | No | Name                   | Type                      | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                    | :-:                       | :-:       | :-:        |---------------------|-------------|